Opium of the people: Full quotation and history

 Marx wrote this passage in 1843 as part of the introduction to Critique of Hegel's Philosophy of Right, a book that criticized philosopher Georg Wilhelm Friedrich Hegel's 1820 book, Elements of the Philosophy of Right.
 This introduction was published in 1844 in a small journal called Deutsch–Französische Jahrbücher; however, the book itself was published posthumously.
 As the journal had a print run of just 1,000 copies, it had no popular effect during the 19th century.
 The phrase became better known during the 1930s, when Marxism became more popular.

-The quotation, in context, reads as follows (italics in original translation):
+The quotation, in context, reads as follows (italics in original):

 The foundation of irreligious criticism is: Man makes religion, religion does not make man.
 Religion is, indeed, the self-consciousness and self-esteem of man who has either not yet won through to himself, or has already lost himself again.
 But man is no abstract being squatting outside the world.
 Man is the world of man – state, society.
 This state and this society produce religion, which is an inverted consciousness of the world, because they are an inverted world.
 Religion is the general theory of this world, its encyclopaedic compendium, its logic in popular form, its spiritual point d'honneur, its enthusiasm, its moral sanction, its solemn complement, and its universal basis of consolation and justification.
 It is the fantastic realization of the human essence since the human essence has not acquired any true reality.
 The struggle against religion is, therefore, indirectly the struggle against that world whose spiritual aroma is religion.

 Religious suffering is, at one and the same time, the expression of real suffering and a protest against real suffering.
 Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
 It is the opium of the people.

 The abolition of religion as the illusory happiness of the people is the demand for their real happiness.
 To call on them to give up their illusions about their condition is to call on them to give up a condition that requires illusions.
 The criticism of religion is, therefore, in embryo, the criticism of that vale of tears of which religion is the halo.